Project Type Focus Initiatives

 FALL 2024 or SPRING 2025

 Campuses well positioned to participate in project development will begin establishing their project boundaries, calculating their forest inventory and establishing baseline calculations for their projects.
 Our goal is to recruit 3-5 campuses to develop IFM projects as part of this initial focus initiative.
-The Offset Network will work to facilitate validation of each project, provide technical assistance to campus liaisons in project monitoring and implementation according to the protocol, and facilitate peer-review of project offsets.
+We will work to facilitate validation of each project, provide technical assistance to campus liaisons in project monitoring and implementation according to the protocol, and facilitate peer-review of project offsets.

 Important dates:

-September 27, 2023 2:30pm EST : Introductory Info Session for Campuses (Register here)
+September 27, 2023 2:30pm EST : Introductory Info Session for Campuses

 via Zoom